opentensor/developer-docs/docs/evm-tutorials/evm-localnet-with-metamask-wallet.md

     }
     ```

 Save the `config.js` file.
-Now your setup is ready to run the tutorials.
+Now your setup is ready to run the tutorials with EVM localnet.